minus34/census-loader/README.md

 2. Download [ABS 2016 Australian Statistical Geography Standard (ASGS) boundaries](http://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/1270.0.55.001July%202016) (**download the ESRI Shapefile versions**)
 3. Unzip the Census CSV files to a directory on your Postgres server
 4. Alter security on the directory to grant Postgres read access
-5. Unzip rthe ASGS boundaries to a local directory
+5. Unzip the ASGS boundaries to a local directory
 6. Create the target database (if required)
-7. Check the available and required arguments by running load-census.py with the `-h` argument (see command line examples below)
+7. Check the optional and required arguments by running load-census.py with the `-h` argument (see command line examples below)
-8. Run the script, come back in 15 minutes and enjoy!
+8. Run the script, come back in 10-15 minutes and enjoy!

 ### Command Line Options
 The behaviour of census-loader can be controlled by specifying various command line options to the script.
 Supported arguments are:

 #### Required Arguments
-* `--gnaf-tables-path` specifies the path to the extracted source GNAF tables (eg *.psv files).
-This should match the extracted directory which contains the subfolders `Authority Code` and `Standard`. __This directory must be accessible by the Postgres server__, and the corresponding local path for the server to this directory may need to be set via the `local-server-dir` argument
+* `--census-data-path` specifies the path to the extracted Census metadata and data tables (eg *.xlsx and *.csv files). __This directory must be accessible by the Postgres server__, and the corresponding local path for the server to this directory may need to be set via the `local-server-dir` argument
-* `--local-server-dir` specifies the local path on the Postgres server corresponding to `gnaf-tables-path`.
+* `--local-server-dir` specifies the local path on the Postgres server corresponding to `census-data-path`.
 If the server is running locally this argument can be omitted.
-* `--admin-bdys-path` specifies the path to the extracted source admin boundary files.
-This path should contain a subfolder named `Administrative Boundaries`.
-Unlike `gnaf-tables-path`, this path does not necessarily have to be accessible to the remote Postgres server.
+* `--census-bdys-path` specifies the path to the extracted ASGS boundary files.
+Unlike `census-data-path`, this path does not necessarily have to be accessible to the remote Postgres server.

 #### Postgres Parameters
 * `--pghost` the host name for the Postgres server.
 This defaults to the `PGHOST` environment variable if set, otherwise defaults to `localhost`.